 Texas Parks & Wildlife, the Outdoor Magazine of Texas, is a monthly magazine published by the Texas Parks and Wildlife Department.
 We are looking for strong, well-researched and eloquently written stories on all aspects of the Texas outdoors.
 Texas Parks & Wildlife covers state park destinations, conservation issues, trends, and such outdoor activities as fishing, hunting, camping, bicycling, canoeing and hiking.
 Keep in mind that we publish many features that don't necessarily fit into the categories listed below.

 - This front-of-the-book department is a collection of short (100-300 words), lively articles covering news and trends in the outdoors across the state.

 - How do you tie fishing knots?
 Train your dog to avoid rattlesnakes?
 Pack a first-aid kit?
 These authoritative how-to lessons (700 words) brief readers on a variety of outdoor skills.

-- As the title indicates, this award-winning department (1,000 words) encompasses a wide range of stories.
-We’ve run profiles of people who’ve left a legacy on the Texas outdoors (wildlife artist Orville Rice, duck hunting guide and conservationist Jimmy Reel); legends (tales of the Big Thicket), and Lore (the horned lizard and other natural history pieces).
+- This department (1,200 words) encompasses a wide range of stories, mostly with a touch of history.
+We’ve run stories on people who’ve left a legacy on the Texas outdoors (wildlife artist Orville Rice, duck hunting guide and conservationist Jimmy Reel), legends (tales of the Big Thicket), and lore (the horned lizard and other natural history pieces).

 - State Parks